-Reference is made to the announcement of Wah Nam International Holdings Limited (the "Company") dated 10 November 2010 (the "Announcement") in relation to, among other things, the conditional general offers for all shares in Brockman Resources Limited and in FerrAus Limited not already owned by Wah Nam International Australia Pty Ltd, a wholly-owned subsidiary of the Company.
-Unless otherwise stated, capitalised terms used herein shall have the same meanings as those defined in the Announcement.
+Reference is made to the announcements of Wah Nam International Holdings Limited (the "Company") dated 10 November 2010 and the Company's circular dated 26 November 2010 (the "Circular") in relation to, among other things, the conditional general offers (the "Conditional Offers") for all shares in Brockman Resources Limited and in FerrAus Limited not already owned by Wah Nam International Australia Pty Ltd, a wholly-owned subsidiary of the Company, and the lodgement of each of the Bidder's Statement in respect of the Conditional Offers with the Australian Securities and Investments Commission (the "ASIC").
+Unless otherwise stated, capitalised terms used herein shall have the same meanings as those defined in the Circular.